 13. As a Leader, How Do You Stay Updated About New Developments?

 Here, the interviewer seeks to know how you keep up to date with new developments.

 Tip #1: State ways you stay informed

 Tip #2: Demonstrate that you learn about new developments as they happen

 I spend time reading about new trends and developments in the corporate world.
 I have subscribed to a couple of newsletters that send me updates.
-Using that, I do more research about the developments to further my understanding of them.
+Using that, I do more research about the developments to further my understanding.
 I also keep in touch with executives working in different fields.
-We have a social media group where we share new developments and trends across different industries.
+We have a social media group to share new developments and trends across different industries.

 14. How Can You Develop Measurable Performance Criteria for an Executive Team?